 A phase III study for patients who have been diagnosed with non-small lung cancer that has spread outside of the lungs and has a change in a gene called EGFR.
 The study compares the usual treatment approach of osimertinib alone to using bevacizumab plus osimertinib.
 This study will help researchers know whether this new approach of bevacizumab plus osimertinib is better, the same or worse than the usual approach.

-For more information: https://clinicaltrials.gov/ct2/show/NCT04181060
+For More Information: https://clinicaltrials.gov/ct2/show/NCT04181060

 This trial is for patients with non-squamous non-small cell lung cancer who have progressed.
 The usual treatment approach for patients being treated for second-line non-small cell lung cancer is treatment with chemotherapy.
 The purpose of this study is to compare the two investigational treatments Cabozantinib alone to using Cabozantinib plus the usual treatment Nivolumab to the current standard of care second line therapy.
-This study will help researchers know if either treatment with Cabozantinib or treatment with Cabozantinib plus Nivolumab is better, or the same as the standardard chemotherapy approach.
+This study will help researchers know if either treatment with Cabozantinib or treatment with Cabozantinib plus Nivolumab is better, or the same as the standard chemotherapy approach.

 For more information: https://clinicaltrials.gov/ct2/show/NCT04310007